“Two hawks circling in the afternoon sunlight

 Visionary Choreographer | Ritual in Nature

-Lindsey Red-tail, born and raised in Altadena, CA Tongva Lands is an acclaimed non-binary dance artist, ceremonialist and writer, whose work weaves together the intersection of movement, Nature and ancestral connection.
-A 2nd generation Mexica, they grew up to two Angelinos in a home of eclectic world dance and music, carrying Indigenous Nahuatl, African American and Cherokee roots.
-As a sought-after ritualist, movement guide and teacher Lindsey’s work transcends conventional dance boundaries, co-creating with the elements and community.
-Their immersive tree workshops and performances are informed by their time in the mountains dancing and singing for the ancestors.
-They guide outdoor practices of observation, curiosity and play, connecting to each other through creativity and making offerings for the Land.
-Inspired by an Ancestor of Wind who could vision with birds, Lindsey’s work is a call to be present with Nature and those who came before us.
-While healing a breast cancer journey and losing their home to the fires, Lindsey continues to create, returning to the body on a rainbow path of remembrance.
+Lindsey Red-tail, born and raised in Altadena, CA Tongva Lands is an acclaimed non-binary dance artist, ritualist and poet, whose work weaves together the intersection of intuitive movement, Nature and ancestral connection.
+A 2nd generation Mexica, they grew up to two Angelinos carrying Indigenous Nahuatl, African and Cherokee roots.
+As a sought-after ritualist, movement guide, yogi and teacher Lindsey’s work transcends conventional dance boundaries, co-creating with the Trees, embodying movement and songs from the elements.
+Their immersive Nature workshops and performances are informed by their adventures to the mountains where they dance and sing for our ancestors.
+Lindsey guides participants toward profound body awareness and spiritual connectivity through a method of observation, movement, and song as communal offerings.
+Initiated by an Ancestor of Wind who visions with birds, Lindsey’s work is a call to be present with Nature and remember medicine as connection.
+A breast cancer survivor who lost their home in the Altadena fire, they transmute trauma into medicine, inviting new dances and songs to rise from the ashes—what they call "a rainbow path of remembrance."

-“Abandoning reason and what I was conditioned to know, I began my journey with Nature during the Pandemic, making offerings to the Pine Trees and asking them questions.
+“Abandoning reason and what I was conditioned to know, I began my journey during the Pandemic, making offerings to the Pine Trees and asking them questions.
+Singing them songs and gifting them flowers.

-After experiencing a lifetime of unbalance in our current systems - I realized I was in a health crisis and had no one to guide me through it.
+After experiencing a lifetime of imbalance in our current systems - I realized I was in a health crisis and needed a shift in direction, guidance on a new path.

 I quit my job to rest and look for living water and started to notice the Nature around me - birds and trees - beautiful Pines in the sun.
 Hawks flying on a clear day.
 Maybe seeing them for the first time.

-As I began to explore the mountains and my roots, I started a self-led practice with Land, notating messages and learning songs - nurturing a voice that included Indigenous expression.
+As I began to explore the mountains and my roots, I started a self-led movement and visioning practice with the Land, notating messages and learning songs - nurturing a voice and body that included Indigenous expression.
 Dancing and remembering”